kylegraycar/graycar-consulting/index.markdown

 ### What if our project changes?

 I'm flexible!
-The nature of startups is change, and I can accomadate major strategy pivots.
+The nature of startups is change, and I can accommodate major strategy pivots.
 If it ever gets to a point where the scope of work has changed to a degree that warrants a discussion, I'll let you know.

 ___